Chester Yacht Club Race Week:

 The 1970s began with Race Week at low ebb.
 The Executive embarked upon a major Race Week rejuvenation program.
 Promotion efforts included letters and personal contacts with other yacht clubs and sailors.
 In 1972 a special effort was made by the Executives of Lunenburg and Chester clubs to bring back the Prince’s Inlet race.
 They succeeded: greater numbers registered and much fun was had by all.
-In the past most post race entertainment had been private parties on boats or homes, now parties and dances were held at the Club House.
-The amount of drinks which were dispensed through a small window on the back wall of the Club House was mind boggling.
+In the past most post-race entertainment had been private parties on boats or homes, now parties and dances were held at the Club House.
+The number of drinks that were dispensed through a small window on the back wall of the Club House was mind-boggling.

 The following year the official end of Race Week was on Wednesday but by popular request, a handicap race was held on Thursday and a ‘rum run’ to the Lunenburg Yacht Club for the liquid trophy.
 This was to encourage as many boats as possible to go to LYC for the race back to Chester on Saturday morning after a hearty LYC breakfast.